Why the Failed Unilever-Kraft Heinz Merger is a Very Good Thing

 The Kraft Heinz Difference

-In sharp contrast, 3G Capital strategy acquires and merges firms, and then ruthlessly reduces headcount and operational expenses to sharply improve operating margins, profits and, most important, per share earnings.
+In sharp contrast, 3G Capital strategy acquires and merges firms, and then ruthlessly reduces headcount and operational expenses to sharply improve operating margins, profits and, most important, per-share earnings.
 During the first 15 months after buying Kraft, the employee count went from 46,600 to 41,000 and overhead went from 18.1% to 11.1%.
 Just days after the purchase, ten top executives were fired, office refrigerators were removed, company planes were gone, everyone flew coach, people even shared hotel rooms—all in the name of creating a cost-reduction-first culture.
-All programs and people were placed on zero-based budgeting system with a “justify what you are worth” ongoing evaluation.
+All programs and people were placed on a zero-based budgeting system with a “justify what you are worth” ongoing evaluation.

-Because of these changes the Kraft Heinz market cap went up sharply.
+Because of these changes, the Kraft Heinz market cap went up sharply.
 Wall Street is impressed by cost moves.
-This strategy may work short term, but cost-oriented strategies can and have run out of steam requiring firms to change – sometimes painfully – to invest in rebuilding brands and finding growth avenues.
+This strategy may work short-term, but cost-oriented strategies can and have run out of steam requiring firms to change – sometimes painfully – to invest in rebuilding brands and finding growth avenues.
 Maybe that will happen at Kraft Heinz and maybe not.
 Perhaps the lack of a higher purpose will inhibit them from hiring the best people, and adversely affect the loyalty of a part of the customer base.
 Or maybe not.

 It seems unlikely that over time 3G will champion a higher purpose or develop substantial programs to protect the environment or address social issues to the extent that Unilever and many other firms are doing.
-They may be right in setting their priorities and the result may be financial success.
+They may be right in setting their priorities and the result may be a financial success.
 Or maybe not.

-Unilever invests in solution to social problems in the context of running a business.
+Unilever invests in solutions to social problems in the context of running a business.
 I submit that we are better off because of the Unilever’s of the world, which incidentally, include many, if not most, major firms.

 The opinion of Polman and hundreds of boards and CEOs like him is both amazing and instructive.
 They give credibility to the view that there are serious environmental and social problems and the private sector needs to be and can be part of the solutions facing our world today.
 They also provide inspiration that however dysfunctional our political systems are, the vitality, innovativeness and values of the private sector will help all of us prevail.

-Want to build a higher purpose program for your business?
+Want to build a higher-purpose program for your business?
 Prophet experts can help you build your brand through corporate responsibility.